joedski/musings/Vue General/Journal 2019-09-18 - A Vuex Module for Forms.md

 - Create Debounces for each Debounced Method.

 Would that actually be useful?
 Do we even care?
 Honestly, on the Component level, I'd probably just create a Debounce Decorator that debounces the individual decorated method during component creation.
 So, really I guess this question is irrelevant.

+#### Slight Wrinkle: Async Validation Still Needs to Read As Pending Even Before Call

+One slight issue I forgot about on first implementation: a Field needs to read as `isValidating === true` even before the debounced call is made.
+Currently, however, there's no reactive way to do that.

+I can think of a couple ways to do it:

+- Make my Debounce Controller's state reactive, and add `isPending` to that.
+  - Keeps things separable.
+You can use Vue Components without actually rendering anything, only using Vue's reactivity system.
+That's actually a first class thing in the Composition API.
+- Preemptively set the given request's data to `AsyncData.Waiting`.
+  - This can be done, but is actually the worst option.
+It's not an exposed thing, and we shouldn't do it.  `AsyncData` may be generic, but the Requests module is not.
+- Track the extra `isAnyAsyncValidationPending` state in Form Field State.
+  - This seems like the smallest amount of work, and doesn't require changing the Debounce Controller.

+Now, I say that that seems like the smallest amount of work, but is it?

+Here's the thing: I'd like to keep all the gory details of the debounce stuff out of the Forms Module, if possible.
+I suppose a question then is, is it really that difficult to reactify the Debounce Controller?

+What all needs to be reactified?
+Just its State.

+Does anything outside it ever access its State directly?
+No, its State is scoped Protected, as its State is meant to be an implementation detail.

+Why not just do `state = new Vue({ data() { return { debounces: {} }; } })` and change the internal accesses to it?

+I guess the only change, then, is that `isPending` needs to be explicitly documented as reactive.
+That was easier than I thought.

+#### On Async Validation: Just Have Something Watch?

+Theoretically, given that reactive things can Watch other reactive things, could async validation have been implemented using an entirely separate thing?
+That is, could it have just been given the form state and watched for any updates matching `forms[string].fields[string].value`... though having some form of registration explicitly for field updates in the Forms module would make things considerably easier.